 Consider the disposition of personnel performance problems as well as equipment failures.

 A repeat item does not necessarily indicate a failure of the corrective actions.
-However, a trend of repeat failures would bring into question the licensee’s ability to augment the ERO and activate facilities within
+However, a trend of repeat failures would bring into question the licensee’s ability to augment the ERO and activate facilities within the

-committed goals and may require additional effort to determine the adequacy of the corrective action process.
+E-plan committed goals and may require additional effort to determine the adequacy of the corrective action process.

 This effort may require interviews with management or other individuals and further review of licensee corrective action program.

-Review all licensee self-assessments of ERO augmentation drills and system testing since the last inspection.
+Review all licensee self-assessments of ERO augmentation activation drills and system testing since the last inspection.

 Determine the coverage and depth of the assessments, knowledge level of the reviewers, and whether the disposition of problems was appropriate.